Male surfer inside a wave curl with buildings on shore in the background.

 10. New Smyrna Beach, Florida

-Find your perfect wave in these warm Atlantic waters
+Where to find your perfect wave in the warm Atlantic waters

 Surfers around the world come to New Smyrna Beach for some of the most consistent surf breaks year-round.
 With 17 miles of white sand beach, great waves, and warm Atlantic waters, this is a haven for surfers and beach-lovers everywhere.